 “Successful detection of nucleic acids in Martian permafrost samples would provide unambiguous evidence of life on another world,” says Professor Whyte.

-Nevertheless, Dr Goordial and her team hope this study will act as a starting point for future development of life detection tools.
+Nevertheless, Dr Goordial and her team hope this study will act as a starting point for the future development of life-detection tools.

 In the meantime, the platform has potential applications here on Earth.
 “The types of analyses performed by our platform are typically carried out in the laboratory, after shipping samples back from the field.
 We show that microbial ecology studies can now be done in real-time, directly on site — including in extreme environments like the Arctic and Antarctic,” says Dr. Goordial.

 This could be useful in remote and hard-to-sample areas, in cases where bringing samples back to the lab may change their composition, and for gaining information in real-time – such as detecting and identifying pathogens during epidemics in remote areas, or when conditions are rapidly changing.

 And one day it may indeed provide conclusive evidence for life beyond Earth.
 “Several planetary bodies are thought to have habitable conditions, it’s an exciting time for astrobiology,” says Dr. Goordial.

 Reference: “In Situ Field Sequencing and Life Detection in Remote (79°26′N) Canadian High Arctic Permafrost Ice Wedge Microbial Communities” by J. Goordial, Ianina Altshuler, Katherine Hindson, Kelly Chan-Yam, Evangelos Marcolefas and Lyle G. Whyte, 20 December 2017, Frontiers in Microbiology.